mihai-ignat/connectedhomeip/examples/plug-app/nxp/k32w/k32w0/README.md

 The concept for OTA is the next one:
 -   there is an OTA Provider Application that holds the OTA image.
 In our case, this is a Linux application running on an Ubuntu based-system;
--   the OTA Requestor functionality is embedded inside the Lighting Application.
+-   the OTA Requestor functionality is embedded inside the Plug Application.
 It will be used for requesting OTA blocks from the OTA Provider;
 -   the controller (a linux application called chip-tool) will be used for commmissionning both the device and the OTA Provider App.
 The device will be commissionned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissionned using the _onnetwork_ option of chip-tool;
 -   during commissioning, each device is assigned a node id by the chip-tool (can be specified manually by the user).
-Using the node id of the device and of the lighting application, chip-tool triggers the OTA transfer by invoking the _announce-ota-provider_ command - basically, the OTA Requestor is informed of the node id of the OTA Provider Application.
+Using the node id of the device and of the plug application, chip-tool triggers the OTA transfer by invoking the _announce-ota-provider_ command - basically, the OTA Requestor is informed of the node id of the OTA Provider Application.

 _Computer #1_ can be any system running an Ubuntu distribution.
 We recommand using TE 7.5 instructions from [here](https://groups.csa-iot.org/wg/matter-csg/document/24839), where RPi 4 are proposed.
 Also, TE 7.5 instructions document point to the OS/Docker images that should be used on the RPis.
-For compatibility reasons, we recommand compiling chip-tool and OTA Provider applications with the same commit id that was used for compiling the Lighting Application.
+For compatibility reasons, we recommand compiling chip-tool and OTA Provider applications with the same commit id that was used for compiling the Plug Application.
 Also, please note that there is a single controller (chip-tool) running on Computer #1 which is used for commissioning both the device and the OTA Provider Application.
 If needed, [these instructions](https://itsfoss.com/connect-wifi-terminal-ubuntu/) could be used for connecting the RPis to WiFi.

 Build the Linux OTA provider application:
 ```
 doru@computer1:~/connectedhomeip$ : ./scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out/ota-provider-app chip_config_network_layer_ble=false
 ```

-Start the OTA Provider Application:
+Build OTA image and start the OTA Provider Application:
 ```
+doru@computer1:~/connectedhomeip$ : ./src/app/ota_image_tool.py create -v 0xDEAD -p 0xBEEF -vn 1 -vs "1.0" -da sha256 chip-k32w061-light-example.bin chip-k32w061-light-example.ota
 doru@computer1:~/connectedhomeip$ : rm -rf /tmp/chip_*
-doru@computer1:~/connectedhomeip$ : ./out/ota-provider-app/chip-ota-provider-app -f chip-k32w061-light-example.bin
+doru@computer1:~/connectedhomeip$ : ./out/ota-provider-app/chip-ota-provider-app -f chip-k32w061-light-example.ota
 ```

 Build Linux chip-tool: